 In 1919, Fr.
 Barwell-Walker was re-ordained deacon and priest by Archbishop Frederick E.J.
 Lloyd of the American Catholic Church on 20 November 1919.
 He had also become a close friend of Prince-Abbot Joseph III at this time, having first met him in 1918, and was admitted to the Order of the Crown of Thorns by him, taking on several administrative responsibilities within the Abbey-Principality latterly as its Grand Chancellor with the rank of Archimandrite and Monsignor.
 He was consecrated bishop by Prince-Abbot Joseph III on 1 June 1923 and appointed by him in a document of 25 May in the same year to succeed him as head of the Order of the Crown of Thorns and related entities upon his death.
 Fr.
 Barwell-Walker was the last bishop to be consecrated by Prince-Abbot Joseph III before his reconciliation with Rome in 1925.
 All these events occurred while he was still serving in the ministry of the Protestant Episcopal Church, and during the 1920s he was rector of St Paul’s Episcopal Church, La Porte, Indiana.
 After his eventual resignation from the PEC he took up a second career as an insurance agent for major firms.

-In December 1921, the new bishop was elected a Fellow of the Royal Geographical Society and in July 1926, to the Fellowship of the Royal Society of Arts, both in London, England (His successor, the present Prince-Abbot, is, by coincidence, also a fellow of both of these learned societies).
+In December 1921, the new bishop was elected a Fellow of the Royal Geographical Society and in July 1926, to the Fellowship of the Royal Society of Arts, both in London, England.
 He was well-regarded in society and was listed in several biographical dictionaries of the time.
 On 8 July 1929, upon the death of Prince-Abbot Joseph III, he succeeded him as Prince-Abbot of San Luigi, taking the regnal name Edmond I. He moved from Indiana to California, and began the work of reviving the Abbey-Principality – as he described it, “the long and weary road to improve both administration and membership.”
 At that point, the Orders numbered fewer than fifty knights.